-What is the state of private equity in emerging markets in regards to commodities, oil and gas, in particular?
+What is the state of private equity in emerging markets in regards to commodities, oil, and gas, in particular?

 Private Equity (PE) is still interested in emerging markets where the deal dynamics work.
-For example, PE is interested in investment opportunities focused on responding to energy demands in emerging economies in the Asia-Pacific region.
+For example, private equity is interested in investment opportunities focused on responding to energy demands in emerging economies in the Asia-Pacific region.
 Vietnam and Myanmar, for example, are two countries which have been highlighted in our survey.

 In addition, potential Latin American and African opportunities are being pursued.
 They remain areas of interest with investors expecting activity in the regions to grow.
 However, it looks like the developed economy market of North America remains the area with by far the greatest interest.

 Were survey respondents keen on doing deals in the emerging markets?

 Our survey results show 100 percent of private equity investors currently active in the sector expect to become more involved in Asia-Pacific, while 80 percent and 65 percent are also looking at Africa and Latin America, respectively.